docker-flow/docker-flow-proxy/articles/swarm-mode.md

 docker node ls
 ```

 We'll skip a detailed explanation of the Swarm cluster that is incorporated into Docker Engine 1.12.
-If you're new to it, please read [TODO](TODO).
+If you're new to it, please read [Docker Swarm Introduction](https://technologyconversations.com/2016/07/29/docker-swarm-introduction-tour-around-docker-1-12-series/).
 The rest of this article will assume that you have, at least, basic Docker 1.12+ knowledge.

 Now we're ready to deploy a service.